Thursday, June 26, 2014

 6. "Another You"(1991)

 Richard Pryor and Gene Wilder were once a reliable comedy duo.
-You wouldn't know it from watching this wretched, laugh-less mess that brought both of their film careers to an unceremonious end.
+You wouldn't know it from watching their infamous fourth collaboration, a manic mess with an unskilled director(Maurice Phillips) that brought both of their film careers to an unceremonious end.
+A depleted Pryor was struggling with MS. Somehow, Wilder, straining desperately for laughs, comes off even worse.

 7. "Suburban Commando"(1991)